open-component-model/ocm-spec/doc/01-model/07-extensions.md

 If no specific algorithm is configured for a label, the algorithm used is `default`.

+An algorithm is uniquely defined by its name.
+Therefore we distinguish between standard names and vendor specific names.
+Standard algorithms always use flat names.
+All non-standard algorithms MUST use a hierarchical name prefixed at least with a DNS-like domain owned by the provider of the algorithm.

+´´´

+´´´

 The merge algorithm is described by a specification descriptor optionally provided by the field `merge` as part of a label descriptor.
 It has the following fields: